gensart-x/sora-erlyana/CODE_OF_CONDUCT.md

 ## Purpose 🎯

-The WhatsApp Bot Project is committed to providing a welcoming and inclusive environment for contributors, users, and all participants.
+The sora-erlyana project is committed to providing a welcoming and inclusive environment for contributors, users, and all participants.
 This Code of Conduct outlines our expectations and the standards we hold ourselves to ensure a respectful and collaborative community.

 ## Our Standards 📐

 Examples of behavior that contributes to a positive environment include ❤ :

 -   **Respect**: Be kind and considerate, respecting differing opinions and experiences.
 -   **Inclusivity**: Strive to include everyone and ensure that everyone feels heard and valued.
 -   **Collaboration**: Work together with others, fostering a collaborative and supportive community.
 -   **Open-mindedness**: Be open to constructive criticism and new ideas, recognizing the value they bring.

 Examples of unacceptable behavior include 💢 :

 -   **Harassment**: Any form of harassment, offensive comments, or unwelcome behavior.
 -   **Discrimination**: Discrimination based on race, gender, sexual orientation, disability, or any other factor.
 -   **Trolling**: Deliberately inflammatory comments or disruptions.
 -   **Personal Attacks**: Attacking or insulting others personally.

 ## Responsibilities ⛑ :